 We can’t tell you how many DIY maple syrup makers we talk to you in a year.
-It’s probably thousands!
+Even during this odd year, it’s probably thousands!
 We can tell you, however, that in the average five minute conversation, most of these backyard sugar makers say “we don’t make much, just enough for ourselves and for gifts.”

 Giving the gift of 100% pure maple syrup is a tradition in and of itself.
 Whether you make it at home or buy it in the store, you know just how precious it is.
-So here are some suggestions about how to upgrade the gift of a small bottle of the real stuff on a last-minute trip to your grocery store, liquor store or food coop possibly without even breaking the bank!
+So here are some suggestions about how to upgrade the gift of a small bottle of the real stuff on a last-minute trip to your grocery store, liquor store or food coop and do some DIY gift basketing this year!

 1. Pancake or Waffle Mix

-and, of course, all things King Arthur Flour
+and, of course, all things King Arthur Baking

 2. Nice Cocoa Powder